 - Put hot rice in a non-metallic bowl, add beetroot mix.
 Stir with a gentle chopping motion using a non-metallic spoon (Japanese rice spoon).
 Allow rice to cool before making sushi.

 - Grease the doughnuts pan with neutral vegetable oil (I use grapeseed oil).
 Divide the pink rice between the 6 molds and press it tightly.
 Cover every sushi doughnut with folded nori sheet.
 Place chopping board at the top of the pan.
 Turn upside down and remove the rice out of the donut molds.

 - Decorate the sushi with fish, vegetables, and fish roe.
 Sprinkle with sesame seeds.
-Serve with wasabi, pickled ginger and soy sauce.
+Serve with wasabi, pickled ginger and a little bowl of soy sauce.
 Enjoy!